 Prepare your Submission

-Before you submit to Sector 13 or indeed any other zine or comic we’d advise that you do some research and see what the editorial preferences for the publication are.
+Before you submit to Sector 13 or indeed any other zine or comic, we’d advise that you do some research and see what the editorial preferences for the publication are.
 Get a copy or two and go through them.
-Look at the work that they publish and try to get a handle on what they want.
-What they need.
+Look at the work that they publish and try to get a handle on what they want and what they need.

-For us I hope you’ll see that we don’t have a house style in either story or art, we want to see as many different styles as possible in our pages.
+For Sector 13 I hope you’ll see that we don’t have a house style in either story or art, we aim to feature as many different styles as possible in our pages.
 So it may well be that in our case you’re looking for what isn’t featured in our pages - not yet.

 If you have any questions before you submit, do talk to us.
 Either on Facebook or by e-mail or at one of our monthly meetings in Belfast.
 We’ll answer whatever we can and even chat about your story or art in advance.
 With stories in particular, we are very open to helping get ideas from your head onto the page.
 We'll help with scripting and structuring your story.
 But please do talk to us.

 Make sure you understand the terms on which you are contributing.
 Sector 13 is a non-profit zine, nobody gets paid but the printer, you’ll get a comp copy and our thanks but that is it I’m afraid.
 Copyright of any original work (non-2000AD characters) remain with the creators.